adischik/nexmo-developer/_documentation/en/client-sdk/in-app-voice/overview.md

 * [Client SDK Reference - iOS](/sdk/client-sdk/ios)
 * [Client SDK Reference - Android](/sdk/client-sdk/android)

-For advanced control of voice calls and the converations containing them see [conversation](/conversation/overview)
+For more information about managing conversations that include voice calls, see the [Conversation API](/conversation/overview)